Table of Contents

 IS THERAPY RIGHT FOR ME?

-Let’s schedule a free 10 minute phone consultation and see.
-If you’re ready to get started click here to start your secure encrypted (HIPAA Compliant) online counseling intake.
+Let’s schedule a 10 minute phone consultation and see (fees MAY apply).
+If you’re ready to get started book now!

-If you feel coaching is more of what you are looking for click here to start you online coaching intake.
+If you feel coaching is more of what you are looking for click here to book now!

 Or you can call now because only YOU can make the choice to feel better, “because there does come a time when you must talk!”